dirkk0/microCMS/README.md

 I use it to create my [personal website](http://curious-electric.com).

 I stumbled upon this [HN thread](https://news.ycombinator.com/item?id=13009080) and realized it might be useful for other people, too.

+# Installation

+You need Python 2.7x installed.
+Just download or clone it, and change the files in 'input' accordingly.

+Then run ```doit.sh```.